Brotenko/QualityQuest/Docs/Technical Specifications/docs/network-protocol.md

 #### RequestGameStart

 Specification of a **[MessageContainer](#messagecontainer)** with the type **[MessageTypeEnum](#messagetypeenum)::RequestGameStart**. </br>
-This message is sent from the Moderator-Client to the ServerLogic to request the start of the game with the current session.
+This message is sent from the Moderator-Client to the ServerLogic to request the start of the game with the current Online-Session.

 ``` csharp
 class RequestGameStart : MessageContainer